Features

 A hardware business can be a very profitable venture.

-You need to carefully consider your capital requirements, location of your business, the target customers, product suppliers, business licenses, etc.
+You need to carefully consider your capital requirements, the location of your business, the target customers, product suppliers, and business licenses, among other issues.

 1. Market research